International Red Cross Red Crescent Movement

 The International Federation of Red Cross and Red Crescent Societies

 The IFRC is the umbrella body for National Red Cross and Red Crescent Societies worldwide.
 The International Federation of Red Cross and Red Crescent Societies' programmes are grouped into four main core areas: promoting humanitarian principles and values; disaster response; disaster preparedness; and health and care in the community.

 National Red Cross and Red Crescent Societies worldwide

-Together, the National Societies have 97 million members and volunteers, and 300,000 employees, assisting some 233 million beneficiaries each year.
+Together, the National Societies have 97 million members and volunteers and 300,000 employees who assist some 233 million beneficiaries each year.

 The International Committee of the Red Cross

 The International Committee of the Red Cross is an independent, neutral organization ensuring humanitarian protection and assistance during international wars and civil conflicts for civilians, prisoners of war and the wounded in accordance with the Geneva Conventions.